Winx Club: The Magic Is Back: Production

 On November 6, 2022, Iginio Straffi announced that "a brand new CG Winx animated series reboot is going into production" at the Rainbow studio.
-In January 2023, Paramount (the owner of Nickelodeon) sold its ownership stake in Rainbow back to Straffi, allowing him full creative control of the reboot.
+In January 2023, Paramount (the owner of Nickelodeon) sold its ownership stake in Rainbow back to Straffi, allowing him full creative control of the reboot/remake.

-The project began development as a ninth season soft reboot/remake under the title Winx Club Shorts in as early as 2021, but it was later expanded into a full-length reboot.
-Originally slated for a 2024 release, it was delayed until September 2025, with the first 13 episodes premiering in fall and the remaining 13 expected in the spring of 2026.
+The project began development as a ninth season soft reboot under the title Winx Club Shorts in as early as 2021, but it was later expanded into a full-length reboot.
+Originally slated for a 2024 release, it was delayed until September 2025, with the first 13 episodes, and the second half of the season consisting of two parts, 6 episodes premiering in July 2026, and the remaining 7 episodes in Fall 2026.
 The first official preview debuted at Napoli Comicon 2024.

 Rainbow describes the reboot as a "modern fantasy saga" using CGI animation across 26 episodes (~24 minutes each), blending return to original tone with contemporary themes.
+Based on behind-the-scenes footage, the series appears to primarily utilize Unreal Engine for its production.

 The first official trailer premiered on July 19, 2025.
 The original Italian voice cast reprised their roles for the Italian dub.

-The English voices were recorded at New York's 3Beep studio.
-The voice director was Tom Wayland.
+The second part of the first season, which consists of the following six episodes, premiered on July 28, 2026, on Netflix.

+The third and final part of the first season, which consists of the last seven episodes, will premiere on Netflix on November 5.
+It premiered on BBC iPlayer and CBBC on August 24, 2026.